 I am morally and ethically against abortion in nearly all circumstances.
 I have stated before, Roe v Wade was never an 'abortion' case, it was a privacy case, it has been twisted to be what it is today.

 Now, I have also said for years that to attack Roe v Wade it must be done in a different way and not passed as law by a state's legislative branch.
 This should have always been in the hands of the citizens to vote on.
 This doesn't mean I support abortion at all, it means I believe the power resides with the citizens and not in the hands of what is overwhelmingly men who pass laws.
+Place it on a ballot and give it the strength of the citizens.

 For those who have not read Roe v Wade the decision was based on the 14th Amendment and the right to privacy, not as a right to kill.
 The Due Process Clause of the Fourteenth Amendment to the U.S. Constitution provides a fundamental "right to privacy" that protects a pregnant woman's liberty to choose whether or not to have an abortion.